vinibarbieri/StarPlayers-NFT/README.md

 ## 🚀 Deployment

-The contract is deployed on the Ethereum testnet 🌐.
-Ensure you have test ETH for minting or purchasing the mystery box.
+The contract is deployed on the Polygon testnet 🌐.
+Ensure you have test MATIC for minting or purchasing the mystery box.

 ## 🛠 Tech Stack